iamromulan/quectel-rgmii-toolkit/README.md

 *****WORK IN PROGRESS NOT READY TO INSTALL*****
 ## Installation Automated
-Script will do everything but setup Nate's at_telnet_daemon
+Script will ask to install AT Telnet Daemon then ask to install Simpleadmin
 ```bash
 adb shell wget -P /tmp https://raw.githubusercontent.com/iamromulan/quectel-rgmii-simpleadmin-at-telnet-daemon/main/install_on_modem.sh
 adb shell chmod +x /tmp/install_on_modem.sh